quandl/quandl-python/FOR_DEVELOPERS.md

-# Quandl Python detailed usage for Developers
+# Detailed Method Guide - Quandl/Python

-Developer access gives more flexibility when making requests to the Quandl api.
-Although very similiar to the analyst method it allows for users to achieve unique lookups that cannot be done via the analyst api.
+In addition to the Quick methods for retrieivng data, some additional commands may be used for more querying specificity.
 These include:

 * Retrieving metadata without data
 * Customizing how data is returned more granularly
 * Allowing easier iteration of data

-In each of the following sections it is assumed your quandl api key has been set via:
+In each of the following sections it is assumed your Quandl API key has been set via:

 ```python
 import quandl